Sexually Transmitted Diseases

 TB medications are available at the health department at no charge.
 TB skin tests are available on a walk-in-basis, Monday through Friday, from 8 to 11 in the morning, and 1 to 4 in the afternoon.

 Hepatitis A and B are both vaccine preventable diseases.
 The Health Department offers both vaccines available on a walk in basis during clinic hours.
 The Health Department offers FREE Hepatitis C testing for any individuals who use IV drug users, HIV positive patients and Baby Boomers (those born between 1945 and 1965).
 Should anyone test positive, they will be referred for treatment and can be cured.
-For more information, see links below or contact our Communicable Disease Nurse.
+For more information, see links below.